LumisPay/hyperlane-starknet/example/README.md

     <details closed>
       <summary><b>The prompts should be similar to the following: (click to expand)</b></summary>

     ?
-Select chains to connect gnosischiadotestnet, starknetsepolia ?
-Is this chain selection correct?: gnosischiadotestnet, starknetsepolia yes
+Select chains to connect gnosischiadotestnet, starknetsepolia <br />
-    gnosischiadotestnet: Configuring warp route...
     ?
-Enter the desired owner address: 0x_your_gnosischiado_owner_address ?
-Use an existing Proxy Admin contract for the warp route deployment on chain "gnosischiadotestnet"? no ?
-Do you want to use a trusted ISM for warp route? yes ?
-Select gnosischiadotestnet's token type collateral
+Is this chain selection correct?: gnosischiadotestnet, starknetsepolia yes <br />
+    gnosischiadotestnet: Configuring warp route... <br />
     ?
-Enter the existing token address on chain gnosischiadotestnet 0x_gnosischiado_token_you_want_to_bridge_address
-    starknetsepolia: Configuring warp route...
+Enter the desired owner address: 0x_your_gnosischiado_owner_address <br />
     ?
+Use an existing Proxy Admin contract for the warp route deployment on chain "gnosischiadotestnet"? no <br />
+    ?
+Do you want to use a trusted ISM for warp route? yes <br />
+    ?
+Select gnosischiadotestnet's token type collateral <br />
+    ?
+Enter the existing token address on chain gnosischiadotestnet 0x_gnosischiado_token_you_want_to_bridge_address <br />
+    starknetsepolia: Configuring warp route... <br />
-Enter the desired owner address: 0x_your_starknetsepolia_owner_address ?
-Use an existing Proxy Admin contract for the warp route deployment on chain "starknetsepolia"? no ?
-Do you want to use a trusted ISM for warp route? yes ?
-Select starknetsepolia's token type synthetic
+    ?
+Enter the desired owner address: 0x_your_starknetsepolia_owner_address <br />
+    ?
+Use an existing Proxy Admin contract for the warp route deployment on chain "starknetsepolia"? no <br />
+    ?
+Do you want to use a trusted ISM for warp route? yes <br />
+    ?
+Select starknetsepolia's token type synthetic <br />
     Warp Route config is valid, writing to file undefined:

   </details>